What Is Causing My Tooth Pain?

 We’re always here to help

-While everyone is social distancing during the COVID-19 pandemic, rest assured that your Thousand Oaks dentist and his team are available at Dental Arts of the Oaks if you suspect that you have a dental emergency.
-Contact Dr. Alex Bierman at (805) 495-1061.
+While everyone is social distancing during the COVID-19 pandemic, rest assured that your dentist and his team are available if you suspect that you have a dental emergency.
+Contact us at (123) 456-7890.